Frequently Asked Questions (FAQ)

 When you fill out the assessment form, you learn where you stand on the type of Canadian immigration you are interested in.
 This is a general assessment to rule out any immediate disqualifiers.
 A positive assessment does not guarantee eligibility.
 Further assessment, in the form of a consultation, is required to reach a solid conclusion.
 Nevertheless, this initial assessment is free!
 Fill out the questionnaire now.

-Consultation (also known as Initial Consultation) is where we meet face to face—be it online or at the office in Ottawa.
+Consultation (also known as Initial Consultation) is where we meet face to face—be it online or at the office in Dartmouth, NS.
 A consultation session lasts an hour unless you specifically book for two hours.
 It costs CA$200 per hour.
 During this session, I ask you further questions based on your answers to the free assessment questionnaire to determine your eligibility and the best route to take.
 And I answer any questions you may have.
 An initial consultation agreement is signed when the session ends.
 This agreement contains the general topics discussed at the meeting.
 Afterwards, within two business days, you receive an email from me detailing the highlights of our discussion and my recommendations.
 Book a consultation now.

 After a consultation session, you may want to retain me to fully represent you in your application or come directly for full representation.
 Some people submit their applications on their own and a consultation is enough for them.
 Others may have very busy lives or may want to avoid pitfalls by working with a professional.